Adeline-Lacroix/Adeline-Lacroix.github.io/_talks/001_Predemaut.md

 ---
 title: "PREDEMAUT"
-permalink: /talks/2018-10-01-Predemaut
+permalink: /projects/001_Predemaut
-excert : "My thesis project - The emotional predictive brain in autism and sex differences""
+excerpt : "My thesis project - The emotional predictive brain in autism and sex differences"
 ---

 This project was carried out at the LPNC (CRNS/Grenoble Alpes University, FRANCE) between 2018 and 2022 and was the main focus of my thesis.